Last Updated on December 1, 2023

 Santiago de Compostela, Spain

-Whether you want to nurture your soul and walk the whole, or only part of the Camino, you should include it on your wellness travel itinerary.
+Whether you want to walk the whole, or only part of the Camino, you should include it on your wellness travel itinerary.
 Santiago de Compostela will welcome you with a friendliness you can’t find anywhere else.
 In addition to its incontestable magnetism, impressive artistic and historical wealth, and remarkable cuisine, this Galician city also offers a relaxed and joyful vibe thanks to the multitude of serene pilgrims that walk its beautifully arranged streets.

-Angus Glens, Scotland
+Wellness Travel in the Angus Glens, Scotland

 The Krka Valley, Slovenia